learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 ## What is Postman?

-As we mentioned, Postman is an application that allows us to mock up frontend requests without writing any JavaScript.
+Postman is an application that allows us to mock up frontend requests without writing any JavaScript.
 With Postman, we can practice sending requests to our JSON Server.

 ## Setting up Postman

 To get the Postman app, head over to [https://www.postman.com/downloads/][postman] and click **Download the App**.
-There is a web version of Postman, but this will not work with our `localhost` server.
+There is a web version of Postman, but this will not work with our `localhost` server, so we'll be using the app version.

 Once it's downloaded and installed, open the app.
-You should see a screen inviting you to create an account or sign in.
-At the bottom of that screen, click the "Skip and go to the app" link.
+If you see a screen inviting you to create an account or sign in, click the "Skip and go to the app" link at the bottom.

 On the next screen, you should see a "Get Started" section on the right side;
 click the first option: "Create a request".